pluralsight/guides/draft/software-engineering-best-practices/using-git-and-github-on-windows/article.md

 First we create an empty text file (you can create the file any way you like, not necessarily with the `touch` command).
 The we `add` all new and modified files to the Git index (we tell Git which files we want to commit on the next commit).
 And finally we `commit` the changes with a message.

-## Sharing your code on Github
+## Sharing your code on GitHub

 Cool!
-You have a Git repo in your machine, but how about sharing your code on Github?
+You have a Git repo in your machine, but how about sharing your code on GitHub?

 ### Initial setup

-If you don't have a Github account yet, go to http://github.com and create one.
+If you don't have a GitHub account yet, go to http://github.com and create one.
 It's free.

-After you signup and login, let's add a SSH key so Github can identify this computer and know it's you> That way it won't have to ask for your password on every commit.
+After you signup and login, let's add a SSH key so GitHub can identify this computer and know it's you> That way it won't have to ask for your password on every commit.

 On Git Bash enter the command: